A special community in Tasiilaq: Futsal gives confidence

 – When I score, I feel that the others are happy, says 14-year-old Ingemann Uitsatikitseq.

 Hans Poul Andersen directs the players down to the goal line, where they must lie on their stomachs.
-At his command they stand up and sprint down to the opposite end and back again.
-After a few trips they are out of breath and seem tired.
+At his command, they stand up and sprint down to the opposite end and back again.
+After a few trips, they are out of breath and seem tired.
 A completely deliberate tactic on the coach's part.

 Travel gives confidence

-This was exactly what the boys were looking forward to when we met them in Tasiilaq two months ago.
+That was exactly what the boys were looking forward to when we met them in Tasiilaq two months ago.

-In addition to the benefits of being in Nuuk, Hans Poul Andersen also experiences a personal development in the boys when they are matched with other teams and visit new places.
+In addition to the benefits of being in Nuuk, Hans Poul Andersen also experiences personal development in the boys when they are matched with other teams and visit new places.

 - On a personal level, we can see that the boys have gained confidence from being on this trip to Nuuk.
-They are not used to playing in halls with many spectators, and for some it has been very borderline-crossing.
-Some of our players were nauseous and threw up before the semi-final because they were so nervous, but during the bronze medal match they were just ready because they had played several matches with the crowd shouting and screaming.
+They are not used to playing in halls with many spectators, and for some it has been very overwhelming.
+Some of our players were nauseous and threw up before the semi-final because they were so nervous, but during the bronze medal match they were just ready because they had played several matches with the audience shouting and screaming.

 Expensive tickets